 Some days are diamonds.
 Some days are rocks.

 Some doors are open.
 Some roads are blocked.

 Sundowns are golden, then they fade away.

 If I never do nothing, I’m coming back some day.

 Being a musician, people often ask me about my favorite song.
 I’ve had many, and like a lot of good things, it changes once in a while.
 But Petty’s message in this song hits me hard, it rings true because this is how I understand life.

 I try to give everything I have to everything I do.
 I’ve always lived this way, from the time I was a boy.
-Now I coach Little League baseball teams and I teach them to play the game with all of their hearts and souls, leaving nothing inside that you might later wish you’d given over to the game.
+Now I coach Little League baseball teams and I teach them to play the game with all of their hearts and souls, leaving nothing inside that they might later wish they’d given over to the game.
 And when we lose, it should hurt.
 But only for a little while, because the next chance to win is coming soon.

 The beauty of this life is in knowing that the best things don’t come around every day, accepting that it’s all unpredictable and trusting that the bad things will be followed up with something better.
 You have to let it all happen, and at the same time get out there and make your own way.